conor-mel1/ARC/README.md

 # Hand-Coded solutions to tasks in ARC

 This repository provides hand-coded solutions in Python to three training data cases from the Abstraction and Reasoning Corpus (ARC) repository by fchollet.
+These solutions were created as part of Assignment 3 of the CT5132 Module - Programming and Tools for AI, at NUI Galway.

-These solutions may be found in the src directory in this repository.
+The solutions may be found in the src directory in this repository.

 More information on the ARC repository can be found below.